northstowekarate/northstowekarate.github.io/training/fees/index.md

 * A karate dogi (uniform) plus belt
 * First grading

 If you would like to apply, please [get in touch](/contact/) for a confidential conversation.
-The application will be self-assessed, so no evidence will be required.
+The application is self‑assessed, so no evidence is required.
 Unfortunately, we cannot assist with lesson fees, but may be able to reach an agreement, so please get in touch.